-- The project "Installation of the Control Device Start-Up and Reception Cameras and Implementation of the Operative Technological Management of the Gas Transmission System (second stage)", during which the control device start-up and reception cameras will be installed, adapting gas transmission pipelines (hereinafter referred to as "GTP") for internal diagnostics and installing operative technological management of the system.
-The total value of the project is EUR 13.15 million; - The project "Implementation of Operative Technological Management of the Gas Transmission System", which will replace 37 units of tap nodes and additionally install 51 units of remote control taps in order to reduce the volume of gas lost during the maintenance and accident of GTP and to optimize gas flow management.
-The total value of the project is EUR 9.06 million.
+The project "Installation of the Control Device Start-Up and Reception Cameras and Implementation of the Operative Technological Management of the Gas Transmission System (second stage)", during which the control device start-up and reception cameras will be installed, adapting gas transmission pipelines (hereinafter referred to as "GTP") for internal diagnostics and installing operative technological management of the system.

+The project "Implementation of Operative Technological Management of the Gas Transmission System", which will replace 37 units of tap nodes and additionally install 51 units of remote control taps in order to reduce the volume of gas lost during the maintenance and accident of GTP and to optimize gas flow management.

+The total value of the project is EUR